Wide Open Spaces

 Friday 12th September / 6PM

-Join us for the Official Opening and Presentation of the Open and Youth Prizes, along with Art Sales from 7pm, Drinks and Grazing Table.
+Join us for the Official Opening and Presentation of the Open, Youth and Chidren’s Prizes.

 Saturday 13th September / 10am - 4pm

-Artisan Market selling quality hand made items from local budding artisans.
-Proceeds will go to to Illawarra Community Care
+Artisan Market stalls offering quality hand made items from local budding artisans.

 Sunday 14th September / 10am - 4pm

-On Sunday C3 Haven Community Church will host a closing celebration from 10.30am - 12.30pm with music, Artist Q & A Deep Dive and the Presentation of the People's Choice Award.
+On Sunday C3 Haven Community Church will host a closing celebration from 10am - 4pm

 Art Show Open to 4pm